-We are located in Colchester, Essex but ship domestically and internationally.
+We are located in Colchester, Essex, UK and ship domestically and internationally.

 A small link arm in the air conditioning system of a 1980's classic car had become brittle and failed, we improved on the design to make it stronger and printed them for the client.

 Out of production for many years, these simple little clips were re-drawn in CAD and printed in PETG and are used to secure the rear license plate on the rear of a classic car.